CrestfallenLARP/cfldangerden/content/en/gnoll/modules/we_are_outta_here.md

 plotline: Gnoll- Main
 requirements: run

-description: 7pm.
+description: 8pmish.
 Gno More Gnolls thank the adventurers for a job well done, lifts a glass in celebration, and then leaves.

 synopsis: Gno More Gnolls throws a small party to celebrate the end of the hunt.
-Drinks are flowing freely, talk is lively (hopefully).
-This party doesn't last long, as Gno More Gnolls must leave and go to their next hunt.
+Drinks are flowing freely and talk is lively (hopefully).
+There are speeches!
+And music!
+And a rap!
+Gno More Gnolls shill for themselves and hand out business cards of sorts.
+Jacob is taking all the credit for the weekend's events.

 outcomes: We get this party started

 number_of_cast_members: (If enough NPCs, cast all 4 GMG members, in order of importance)
 Roles:
   - Jacob Coldren
+  - Ehrendil Gredove
   - Howard Sadler
-  - Ehrendil Gredove
   - Azuk

-props: sparkling grape juice, Mead(?)
+props: sparkling grape juice, Mead, GMG Drum, Pitcher, 'crystal' glasses
 makeup:
 treasure:
 magic_items: